andivis/information-finder/README.md

 1. Open a terminal window.
 Cd to the directory containing `main.py`.
 It's where you cloned the repository before.
 2. Put your `www.linkedin.com.har` into `user-data\credentials` as shown in the video.
+3. Optionally, put your Google Maps API key into `user-data\credentials.ini`.
-3. Make sure `user-data/input.csv` contains the keywords/URL's you want to get.
+4. Make sure `user-data/input.csv` contains the keywords/URL's you want to get.
 The search type column corresponds what you choose when you perform a search on LinkedIn.
 It can be `all` or `companies`.
 Blank means it's a URL.
-4. Optionally, edit the `user-data/options.ini` file to your liking
+6. Optionally, edit the `user-data/options.ini` file to your liking.
-5. Optionally, put your proxy list into `user-data/proxies.csv`.
+7. Optionally, put your proxy list into `user-data/proxies.csv`.
 The header must contain `url,port,username,password`.
 The other lines follow that format.
-6. Run `python3 main.py`.
+8. Run `python3 main.py`.
 Depending on your system you may need run `python main.py` instead.